Chinese New Year Recipes from Around the World

 Quite often a single dish has multifold symbolic connotations.

-For example, dumplings resemble ancient Chinese ingots, therefore they are a symbol of wealth and prosperity but the name itself has other messages.
+Dumplings resemble ancient Chinese ingots, therefore, they are a symbol of wealth and prosperity but the name itself has other messages.

 Chinese New Year Trivia